Clinical Pharmacogenetics Implementation Consortium

 News & Announcements

-• In collaboration with CPIC, PharmGKB, PharmCAT and PharmVar, the University of Pennsylvania, Penn Center for Precision Medicine will be hosting the ClinPGx 2024: Knowledge, Implementation, Education meeting June 20th and 21st, 2024 in Philadelphia, PA.
-The meeting will provide educational content to cover all aspects of PGx implementation including knowledgebases, implementation strategies, informatics, use of AI in precision […]
+• REGISTRATION OPENIn collaboration with CPIC, PharmGKB, PharmCAT and PharmVar, the Penn Institute for Biomedical Informatics will be hosting the ClinPGx 2024: Knowledge, Implementation, Education meeting on June 20th and 21st, 2024 in Philadelphia, PA.
+This meeting will provide educational content to cover all aspects of PGx implementation, including knowledgebases,

 Follow @cpicpgx on Twitter